Curry dishes are absolutely delicious.

 Too roast remove the seeds from the cardamoms, then place all the ingredients on a baking tray – bake in a preheated very hot oven (240 C for 10 minutes.
 When cold, grind to a fine-powder using a old coffee grinder or electric blender or pestle and mortar.

-Heat a small quantity of oil in a ovenproof casserole dish or heavy pan.
-Swiftly fry the lamb-knuckles and or cubes until brown on all sides.
+until brown on all sides.
 Remove with a slotted spoon and set aside.

 Gently fry the onions until almost soft and golden (sautéed).
 Add the garlic and fry for a minute.
-Stir in the remaining ingredients except the garam masala, the water and the salt and fry for 3 minutesstirring constantly.
+Stir in the remaining ingredients except the garam masala, the water and the salt and fry for 3 minutes – stirring constantly.
 Enjoy the spicy aroma.

 For this particular meal I served broccoli (vegetable) and mash – seasoned with lemon rind.